 \paragraph*{Conclusions:} Using hydrodynamic simulations, we have studied the collective dynamics of microswimmers in nematic liquid crystal.
 We observe a spontaneous chiral symmetry breaking, where the uniform nematic order becomes unstable and formation of a continuous twist along a unique axis is observed.
 The particle dynamics follows the LC order and in the cholesteric state the swimmer trajectories become helical.

 There is no inherent chirality in the system.
 At the steady state, an equal amount of of left and right handed helices are observed.
 The chiral states arise from a hydrodynamic instability, originating from the coupling between the swimmer flow-fields and the liquid crystalline elasticity.
 By evaluating the distortions in the system, we demonstrate that the dominant mode is a twist-bend instability.
 This agrees with predictions from a linear stability analysis of 3-dimensional extensile active nematics~\cite{chatterjee2021inertia}.
-Our predictions could be tested experimentally by opening the 3rd dimension in the experiments of quasi-2d living LCs~\cite{zhou2014living}.
-The predictions for pullers, could be realised by considering, for example, {\it Chlamydomonas} which is near spherical microswimmer with a far-field flow corresponding to a puller force-dipole~\cite{drescher2010direct}.
+Our predictions could be tested experimentally by opening the 3rd dimension in the experiments of quasi-2d living LCs~\cite{zhou2014living}, { where the Ericksen number $\mathrm{Er}\sim 10$ and $\phi\sim 0.2$\%, are commensurate with the parameters considered in our simulations.
+In these experiments, the lateral size of the system, is a lot larger than the predicted periodicity $p\sim 21R\sim 140\mu$m, which should allow the helical state to occur.} The predictions for pullers, could be realised by considering, for example, {\it Chlamydomonas} which is near spherical microswimmer with a far-field flow corresponding to a puller force-dipole~\cite{drescher2010direct}.

 \begin{appendix}

 \onecolumngrid